Maanash-afk/Logic-gates-Verilog/README.md

 * Quartus Prime
 * ModelSim

-## Simulation

-The OR gate was verified using a Verilog testbench in **ModelSim**.
-Different input combinations were applied to verify the correct output for all possible input conditions.

-## RTL Design

-*(Paste your RTL design screenshot here.)*

-## Simulation Waveform
+## Verification

-*(Paste your ModelSim waveform screenshot here.)*
+Both logic gates were verified using Verilog testbenches in **ModelSim**.

+All possible combinations of the two input signals were tested, and the simulation results were compared with the expected truth tables.

-## Learning Outcome
+## Learning Outcomes

-Through this project, I learned:
+Through these projects, I practiced:

-* Verilog HDL coding
+* Verilog HDL
 * Behavioral modeling
 * Writing Verilog testbenches
-* Digital logic gate implementation
+* Basic digital logic design
+* RTL design
-* Simulation using ModelSim
+* Simulation and waveform analysis
-* RTL design generation using Quartus Prime
+* Using Quartus Prime
+* Using ModelSim

+## Future Additions

+The following gates will be added in future:

+* NOT Gate
+* NAND Gate
+* NOR Gate
+* XOR Gate
+* XNOR Gate